Aaron-Pierce/SimplexMethodSolver/README.md

 `full_tableau.jl` will let you supply a degenerate BFS so long as you give it the basic indicies, but even finding one BFS by hand can be a pain.
-`finds_initial_solution.jl` runs the full tableau implementation, but will do the auxillary problem of finding an initial solution.
+`finds_initial_solution.jl` runs the full tableau implementation, but will do the auxillary problem of finding an initial solution for you.
 This is very nice because it can identify infeasible problems and redundant constraints right at the outset, so this is the one to use if you actually need to solve an LP problem.